sherwinbahmani/4dfy/README.md

 ## More tips
 - **More motion**.
 To increase the motion, the learning rate for the video model can be increased to system.loss.lambda_sds_video=0.3 or system.loss.lambda_sds_video=0.5.
+- **Use VideoCrafter2 video guidance**.
+In the paper we used ZeroScope, but there is an option in the train.sh to use VideoCrafter2 instead for more motion and higher quality.
+- **Use deformation based approach**.
+Instead of adding features from a static and dynamic hash grid, we also provide a deformation based approach in the train.sh to keep the static quality and only learn a deformation based motion.

 ## Credits

-This code is built on the [threestudio-project](https://github.com/threestudio-project/threestudio) and [MVDream-threestudio](https://github.com/bytedance/MVDream-threestudio).
+This code is built on the [threestudio-project](https://github.com/threestudio-project/threestudio), [MVDream-threestudio](https://github.com/bytedance/MVDream-threestudio), and [VideoCrafter](https://github.com/AILab-CVC/VideoCrafter).
 Thanks to the maintainers for their contribution to the community!

 ## Citing